LIBERATING FOOTBALL TRAVEL

 That July, MacLean made no mistake at McDiarmid Park, converting the first penalty in the shoot-out against Luzern in the Europa League.
 Stevie May’s goal in Slovakia was not enough to save the subsequent tie against Spartak Trnava.
 Not only were the Saints out but May, a key part of the Saints’ recent success, was off to Sheffield Wednesday.

 Without May’s goals, St Johnstone suffered a miserable autumn in 2014-15 but rallied to a fourth-place finish.
-With MacLean now the main goalscorer, the Saints are looking for another European place in 2015-16.
+With MacLean now the main goalscorer, the Saints hunted down another European place in 2017.
+Again, the Saints were found wanting against little-known opposition, modest Trakai of Lithuania beating the Perth side home and away.

 Ground Guide